AMC Javelin: 1970

-The 1970 VAM Javelins received a new front suspension design with dual control arms and ball joints.
-Units with four-speed manual transmissions incorporated a Hurst linkage as factory-installed equipment, which was previously available only with the optional Go Pack package and separately in certain dealerships.
-A mid-year change replaced the imported Borg-Warner T10 manual transmission in favor of the Querétaro-produced TREMEC 170-F four-speed model to comply with the percentages of both local and imported equipment mandated by law.
+A new front suspension design featured dual control arms and ball joints.
+All VAM Javelins with four-speed manual transmissions now included a Hurst linkage as factory-installed equipment.
+It was previously available only with the optional Go Pack package and separately in certain dealerships.
+A mid-year change replaced the imported Borg-Warner T10 manual transmission with the Querétaro-produced TREMEC (Transmisiones y Equipos Mecánicos) 170-F four-speed model to comply with the domestic content requirements of at least 60% of all car components.